-Warnings and cautions are used throughout this manual.
-It is the user's responsibility to familiarize themselves with the meaning of a warning before operating the particle sensor.
-All warnings will appear in the left margin of the page next to the subject or step to which it applies.
-Take extreme care when doing any procedures preceded by or containing a warning.

-There are several classifications of Warnings defined as follows:
+Warnings and cautions are used throughout this manual and the reader should become familiar with the meaning of a warning before operating the particle counter.
+Most warnings will appear in the left margin of the page next to the subject or step to which it applies.
+Take care when performing any procedures preceded by or containing a warning.
+The classifications of warnings are defined as follows:

-- Laser pertaining to exposure to visible or invisible Laser radiation - Electrostatic pertaining to electrostatic discharge
+LASER - pertaining to exposure to visible or invisible LASER